Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Lab Infrastructure/Set up and Configure OpnSense Firewall.md

    -At last restart the services on the opnsense by reboot.

 ### 2. Access the Web Interface
-- From any VM on the **Internal Network** (e.g., Kali Linux), open a browser and go to `https://192.168.1.100`.
+- From any VM on the **Internal Network** (e.g., Kali Linux), open a browser and go to `https://192.168.1.100`(your Lan interface address).
-- Log in with the following credentials:
+- Log in with the your credentials:
   - **Username**: `root`
   - **Password**: ********
     ![](../images/web_gui_opnsense.png)